xen-project/xen/docs/misc/xen-command-line.markdown

 If 'vpmu=bts' is specified the virtualisation of the Branch Trace Store (BTS) feature is switched on on Intel processors supporting this feature.

+Note that if **watchdog** option is also specified vpmu will be turned off.

 *Warning:*
 As the BTS virtualisation is not 100% safe and because of the nehalem quirk don't use the vpmu flag on production systems with Intel cpus!